Are you tired of wearing glasses or contact lenses, but have not been diagnosed with cataracts?

-If you decide to undergo RLE surgery in the absence of a cataract, you will avoid the need for cataract surgery in the future.
-This is because RLE is the same procedure as cataract surgery, where the natural lens is replaced with an IOL.
+Others choose to undergo RLE surgery in the absence of a cataract to avoid the need for cataract surgery in the future.
+This because RLE is the same procedure as cataract surgery, where the natural lens is replaced with an IOL.

 Even if you have had laser eye surgery, you can still benefit from RLE.
 Ask your surgeon to find out more.